 |

 Simpson Bay Beach - One of the longest and nicest beaches on the island.
-Lots of sand and small waves.
+Lots of sand and generally small waves.
 Great views off to Saba and on good days, Statia, and on really clear days St Kitts and Nevis.
-There are a few beach bars.
-The Horny Toad Guesthouse and Azure Beach Studios are near the center of the beach.
-Turquoise Shell Inn is closer to the Dutch Bridge.
-The sunsets looking over Beacon Hill are fabulous.
+The eastern end of the beach has limited access and limited street parking.
+You can turn at the eastern end of the runway to reach the middle of the beach.
+Here you will find public access and more likely street parking near The Horny Toad Guesthouse and the Azure Hotel.

 The beach in the foreground

 Maho Bay - A little beach at the end of the runway next to big hotels.
-Somewhat smaller after Lenny.
-The Sunset Bar is there and has great sunset views, but watch out for low-flying aircraft.
+It has two attactions: The Sunset Bar offers free drinks to topless women and the low-flying aircraft.
+The photo on the right came from Leland Harms.

 |